 Let’s break down everything you need to know about each of the vitamins and minerals that should be included in a women’s multivitamin.

 Iron is a mineral that your body needs for carrying oxygen throughout the body.
 The RDA of iron for the average woman is 18 mg.
 During pregnancy, the RDA of iron goes up to 27 mg.
 Iron is an essential mineral during pregnancy, as iron deficiency during pregnancy can increase health risks for the mother and the developing child alike.
 Others who may need additional iron include people who menstruate heavily, eat plant-based diets, or exercise often.
-You should always talk to your healthcare provider before taking an iron supplement so that you can get your iron levels measured.
-Excess iron can be toxic.

 Choline is an essential nutrient that plays an important role in cell membrane formation and health and helps support liver and brain functioning.
 It also helps with memory, mood, and muscle control.
 It’s recommended that women consume 425 mg daily.
 During pregnancy, that total recommended intake goes up to 450 mg.

 Eight B vitamins comprise what we know as vitamin B-complex: B1 (thiamine), B2 (riboflavin), B3 (niacin), B5 (pantothenic acid), B6 (pyridoxine), B7 (biotin), B9 (folic acid), and B12 (cobalamin).
 All of these vitamins serve to keep our bodies functioning at an optimal level.